Sugar on My Tongue

 "Sugar on My Tongue" is a song by American rapper Tyler, the Creator.
 It was sent to US rhythmic radio on August 19, 2025, as the second single from his ninth studio album, Don't Tap the Glass (2025).
 The track is a hip-hop and electro song, and was written and produced by Tyler himself.
 Upon its release, the song was received positively by music critics and became viral on social media.
 The song was also successful commercially, charting at number 41 on the Billboard Hot 100.
-A music video was released on August 12, 2025.
+A music video was released on August 12, 2025, and an alternative intro variant was released on December 25, 2025.

 Composition and lyrics

 "Sugar on My Tongue" is an electro-influenced song that incorporates Italo disco, post-disco and funk elements.
 The production consists of synthesizers drums and 808s.
 Tyler, the Creator adopts the "run-on flow" that is widely used in modern hip-hop and raps about oral sex.

 Critical reception

 The song received generally positive reviews.
 Mackenzie Cummings-Grady of Billboard ranked it as the second best song on Don't Tap the Glass, writing "The song's intergalactic synths and rumbling 808s make it poised to dominate summertime gatherings, and Tyler offers some truly freaky bars to match the vibe.
 'Sugar on My Tongue' is exuberant, and most importantly, fun."
 Zachary Horvath of HotNewHipHop stated "'Sugar On My Tongue' is a favorite of ours and if you press play down below, it's not hard to see why.
 The groovy, electro-hop bassline feels part nostalgic and part modern with its shimmering synthy key hits."
 Clash's Shahzaib Hussain commented that "Tyler harnesses tantric post-disco energy on 'Sugar On My Tongue'".
 John Amen of The Line of Best Fit described the song as "fuzzy, loud, and raucous, as Tyler offers one of his more deliberately paced raps, occasionally recalling Butterfly-era Kendrick Lamar."
 Consequence's Kiana Fitzgerald wrote "Despite the carnal (read: horny-as-hell) 'Sugar on My Tongue,' the production sounds brutal and punishing, not unlike the beats we heard on Tyler's 2015 album Cherry Bomb."
 Pitchfork's Stephen Kearse commented "He's a randy funkateer on 'Sugar on My Tongue,' happily munching box over shimmering synths and a springy kickdrum.
 'Don't need no air, I stay down there till I fade,' he vows, ad-libbing a theatrical 'Girl I'm dead' for extra horny oomph."